|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 Students will develop a vocabulary for describing works of art, learn to assess and interpret visual, technical, and historical evidence, become a critical reader of secondary sources, and create arguments presenting convincing and coherent opinions in verbal and written form.
 The case studies surveyed in the course range in geography and time period with the goal of preparing students for further study in art history.
 The research and presentation skills developed here will equip students for college-level coursework both within and outside of the humanities.

-Prerequisites: Prerequisites: No prerequisites; open to all.
+Prerequisites: None.
+Open to all.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
 For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply